You’re here because you want to learn about the Tabata protocol!

 When you’re done with your Tabata routine, record your results (once your hands stop shaking), and next time around – try to beat your score for total reps!

-Let’s chat about some resources so you don’t have to count in your head.
+In a moment we’ll chat about some resources so you don’t have to count in your head.
 Or coordinate your workout to pop songs.

 A timer is useful for doing Tabata – especially if you’re running and aren’t able to look at a screen to see the time remaining for each segment.